paramesh016/tutorials/readme.txt

-Hello this is a repository for learning GIT
+Hello this is a repository for learning and doing GIT